Hi all, Requesting your advice on the matter below:

 Dear Colleague,

-3. Then officially hold a performance review meeting ( Reporting Manager under whom he/she worked and HR) inviting the Talent officially and record the gaps in writing.
-The provide the crux of the gaps in writing to the Talents.
+3. Officially conduct a performance review meeting (with the Reporting Manager and HR) inviting the Talent, documenting identified gaps, and providing a summary of the gaps to the individuals.

 All the Best, God Bless